Pure State Tomography with Fourier Transformation

-The fidelity is close to 1 if we use the data collected by ibmq-qasm-simulator.
-This is consistent with previous numerical experiment.
-The gap between the fidelities of simulator and ibmqx comes from the noise when running on the quantum computer, such as decoherence, depolarization and so on.
-For protocol 2, the fidelity decreases into $80.13\%$ if we use ibmqx.
-The main discrepancy appears for the frequencies in the second circuits as listed in Table.(\ref{fibm2}).
-It is due to the low accuracy of three-qubit Toffoli gate.
-For the chain structure of IBM-manila superconducting chip, it requires a comparable deep quantum circuit.
-This gate can be overlapped if we can directly implement the global quantum increment gate, which is potentially accessible with spatially encoded qubits in optical system \cite{zhao2015experimental}.
+The fidelity is close to 1 if the data collected by ibmq-qasm-simulator is used.
+This is consistent with the previous numerical experiment.
+The gap between the fidelities of simulator and ibmq can be attributed to the noise when operated on the quantum computer, such as decoherence and depolarization.
+For protocol 2, the fidelity decreases to $80.13\%$ when ibmq is used.
+The main discrepancy appears in the frequencies of the second circuits, as listed in Table.(\ref{fibm2}).
+This is due to the low accuracy of three-qubit Toffoli gate.
+For the chain structure of the IBM-manila superconducting chip, a comparable deep quantum circuit is required.
+This gate can be overlapped if the global quantum increment gate, which is potentially accessible with spatially encoded qubits in the optical system, can be implemented directly \cite{zhao2015experimental}.

-\emph{Discussion.} -- With the development of quantum technologies, we are on the way of building a large scale fault tolerant quantum computer.
-It is important to design a few circuits to prepare the readout of its produced quantum states.
-Besides, many application scenarios need to characterize or determine the properties of complex large scale quantum systems with limited measurement settings and outcomes.
+\emph{Discussion} --With the development of quantum technologies, efforts are being devoted toward large-scale, fault-tolerant quantum computers.
+It is, therefore, important to design circuits to uniquely and directly read out the produced quantum states.
+Besides, many applications require the determination of the properties of large-scale complex quantum systems with limited measurement settings, outcomes, and computation resources.

-In this paper, we design two adaptive protocols to determine $N$-qubit pure states.
-The number $N$ describes the size of quantum computer, which is arbitrary in our protocols.
-Pure states are the output states of quantum computer if there is no noise.
-If noise is small enough, the output is close to pure.
-On the one hand, traditional Pauli measurement $Z^{\otimes N}$ is used to estimate the amplitudes.
-On the other hand, the phases are estimated with one (two) measurement setting at protocol 1 (2).
-In addition, compared to the known existed adaptive pure state tomography protocol, protocol 2 produces less outcomes while protocol 1 produces the same.
-Furthermore, quantum circuits for both protocols are depicted, where only quantum version of reduction gate and related two-qubit Fourier transformation are needed.
-Numerical experiments and real experiments on IBMq display the feasibility of both protocols.
+In this study, we designed two adaptive protocols to determine $N$-qubit pure states.
+The number $N$ denotes the size of the quantum computer, which is arbitrary in the proposed protocols.
+Pure states are the output states of a quantum computer in the absence of noise.
+If the noise is sufficiently small, the output is close to a pure state.
+On the one hand, traditional Pauli measurements $Z^{\otimes N}$ are used to estimate amplitudes.
+On the other hand, all the phase differences are uniquely and directly calculated with four probabilities obtained via the additional measurement settings for protocols 1 and 2.
+Theoretically, the number of measurement settings, as well as the number of measurement outcomes, decreased under protocol 2.
+Furthermore, quantum circuits for both these protocols were designed, where the quantum version of the reduction gate and the related two-qubit Fourier transformation were required.
+Numerical and actual experiments on IBMq indicated the feasibility of both these protocols.